Capturing Intransitive Dominance in Tennis Forecasting: A Graph Neural Network Approach: Graph Model

 For the model architecture, we optimise several hyperparameters.
 The most important of these are the order of the Chebyshev polynomial approximation in the spectral graph convolution and the number of complex graph convolutional layers, collectively determining the size of the local neighbourhood from which player information is aggregated.
 We also optimise the dimensionality of the hidden channels, which controls the model's capacity to learn complex features.
 Furthermore, we evaluate the inclusion of a complex-valued ReLU activation function, which introduces non-linearity and allows the model to capture more intricate patterns.
-Finally, to prevent the model from making overconfident predictions, we optimise the degree of label smoothing, a regularisation technique that can improve model calibration and generalisation.

-From the Pareto-optimal solutions shown in Figure~\ref{fig:pareto_front}, we select the trial with $K=2$ and $L=2$ layers and therefore an effective receptive field spanning $4$ hops.
-This neighbourhood size captures direct opponents, their immediate neighbours, and extends to more distant connections.
-This provides sufficient context for detecting intransitive cycles while avoiding overfitting to global network properties that characterise existing graph-theoretic measures like eigenvector centrality.
+From the Pareto-optimal solutions shown in Figure~\ref{fig:pareto_front}, we select the trial with $K=1$ and $L=2$ layers and therefore an effective receptive field spanning $2$ hops.
+This neighbourhood size captures direct opponents and their immediate neighbours, providing sufficient context for detecting intransitive cycles while avoiding overfitting to global network properties that characterise existing graph-theoretic measures like eigenvector centrality.

+The ablation that follows confirms the retained set is not redundant: removing any of its main components measurably degrades the validation Brier score.